 International students and students with a foreign Bachelor/Master degree

-If you would like to start a Master’s programme at the Faculty of Arts, you can apply using our online application system, using the following link.
+If you would like to start a Master’s program at the Faculty of Arts, you can apply using our online application system, using the following link.
 The departmental Examination Board will decide upon your admission after having officially reviewed and evaluated your diplomas/degrees.
 Diplomas unknown by the board will be assessed by the master coordinator in cooperation with the NUFFIC.

 The Master’s Arts & Culture is designed for students with an academic Bachelor’s in either design, fashion, art or (visual) cultural studies.
 You may also be accepted if you have an academic Bachelor’s in other disciplines of the Humanities (history, journalism, communication studies) or in anthropology or sociology, with a major or specialization in design, fashion, art or visual culture (equal to a minimum of 30 ECTS).
 Students with a historical and theoretical interest in the broad field of design are particularly welcome.

-For international students the level of studied academic theory needs to be based on the course description, literature list and sample of academic writing, due to a lack of distinction between applied and academic universities abroad.
+For international students, the level of studied academic theory needs to be based on the course description, literature list and sample of academic writing, due to a lack of distinction between applied and academic universities abroad.

 You must always present official test results proving your proficiency in English.
 Only students who have completed a full high school or bachelor’s degree in Canada, USA, UK, Ireland, New Zealand or Australia may be exempted.
-We require a TOEFL score (score 580 paper based, score 237 computer based or score 92 internet based) or an IELTS score (score 6.5).
+We require a TOEFL score (score 580 paper-based, score 237 computer-based or score 92 internet-based) or an IELTS score (score 6.5).